Azure-Samples/active-directory-verifiable-credentials/issuer/README.md

 # Verifiable Credentials Issuer Website

 This folder contains a sample website written in NodeJS that issues a verifiable credential.
 All code for the website is contained in `app.js`.
-Essentially, this website does three things:
+Essentially, this website does two things:

 1. It generates a QR code and displays it in a browser.
 2. It generates a credential issuance request, which is sent to Microsoft Authenticator after the QR code is scanned.
 Authenticator then communicates with a cloud issuer service to issue the verifiable credential.
-3. When the credential is issued, it receives a copy of the credential and validates it.

 See our [documentation](https://aka.ms/didfordevs) for a more detailed explanation of the credential issuance process.